acajaja/MIDITime-Conversion-Tool/README.md

 ## Usage

 1. Copy your raw data files to the _sources_ folder.
-2. Make your settings in and then run the following file:
+2. Make your settings in Config0001.py (see Directory Structure above) and then run the following file:

 ```
 $ python ConvertDataForMiditime.py